 Brilliant news!
 The Spooky Welly Walk is a fun-filled day for all involved.
 To find out more about volunteering opportunities please email firstname.lastname@example.org

-How can I be involved with sponsorship/ having an activity station at the Spooky Welly Walk?
+How can I be involved with sponsoring the event/having an activity station at the Spooky Welly Walk?

 Please email email@example.com with information about how you would like to be involved and one of the team will be in touch